Follow Our Simple Formula For Achievement-Based Bullet Points

 If a recruiter were to read your bullet point, you want this portion to answer the "so what?" question for them.

-- Recruiting and interviewing candidates for entry-level analyst roles, helping expand the department by 20%
+- Recruited and interviewed candidates for entry-level analyst roles, helping expand the department by 20%

-- Making sales calls to current and potential high-net-worth clients, consistently exceeding sales goals by 15%
+- Made sales calls to current and potential high-net-worth clients, consistently exceeding sales goals by 15%

-- Writing consulting reports analysing the market suitability for new hotels resulting in five new properties being added to the company's property portfolio
+- Wrote consulting reports analysing the market suitability for new hotels resulting in five new properties being added to the company's property portfolio

-- Analysing profit and loss statements for the beverage division on a weekly, monthly and annual basis to identify any discrepancies, ensure accurate reporting and determine areas for improvement
+- Analysed profit and loss statements for the beverage division on a weekly, monthly and annual basis to identify any discrepancies, ensure accurate reporting and determine areas for improvement

-- Assisting customers to determine the right product for them, increasing customer loyalty and satisfaction scores from 7.5 to 9.6 over a six-month period
+- Assisted customers to determine the right product for them, increasing customer loyalty and satisfaction scores from 7.5 to 9.6 over a six-month period

 If you’re starting to write your CV and feel stuck, start by simply making a list of your day-to-day responsibilities.